Vgr255/Nightmare/README.md

 ## Final Fantasy VII Nightmare Overhaul Guide

-This guide is created and updated by NeuroSephiroth; it is formatted and maintaned by Vgr.
-[Original thread][0].
+This guide is updated by NeuroSephiroth and maintained by Vgr.
+[Original thread here][0].

 ### Quick Navigation: